meredoth/Check_Assets/README.md

 * No real assets were available for testing, so validation was performed using dummy assets.

-* Using package IDs instead of publisher name matching would be more reliable and simpler to implement, however the package IDs for the removed assets are not inclded in the PDF file provided by Unity.
+* Using package IDs instead of publisher name matching would be more reliable and simpler to implement, however the package IDs for the removed assets are not included in the PDF file provided by Unity.